Data sources Tab

 The STATUS column is not imported; it is one of the fields calculated by REQCHECKER™ when calculating coverage.

-Other columns can be extracted too if a corresponding custom tag has been created with the same tag as the EXCEL column name, see custom tags definition.
+Only the column ID is mandatory, other columns are optional.
+The column order does not matter.
+Other columns not named with predefined values are also extracted.
+For each one, a corresponding custom tag is automatically created with the same name as the table column.
 They appear in the Matrix tab of the Coverage Matrix (in blue columns) if you check the Extended coverage matrix option .

 Icon: Database Icon